 Past Continuous: Rules, Examples & Exercises

 Imagine what happened in the past like a movie.
-In order to describe it, we use the Past Continuous Tense.
+To describe it, we use the Past Continuous Tense.
 Try this exercise to check what you know about it:

 EXERCISE: Past Continuous – True/False